drewtucker/beep-boop/README.md

 ## Description

 A webpage created with HTML and CSS, and using Javascript to return a range of numbers to the user once the user has inputted a number.
-The returned range will replace certain numbers with "Beep!" or "Boop!" or "I'm sorry Dave, I'm afraid I can't do that." based on certain exceptions detailed below.
+The returned range will replace certain numbers with "Beep!" or "Boop!" or "I'm sorry Dave, I'm afraid I can't do that." based on certain criteria detailed below.

 ### Specs